SAP-samples/abap-cheat-sheets/31_WHERE_Conditions.md

 This cheat sheet focuses on `WHERE` conditions and explores various syntax options in ABAP statements that include `WHERE` for data filtering.
 This is relevant, for example, when retrieving data from a data source using ABAP SQL or when processing internal tables with ABAP statements.
 For all details and syntax options, refer to the [ABAP Keyword Documentation](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/ABENABAP.html).
 Several aspects and code snippets in this cheat sheet are also available in other cheat sheets.

+> **💡 Note**<br>
+> - Most examples in the cheat sheet use internal tables as data sources for ABAP SQL `SELECT` statements to have self-contained examples.
+Use `SELECT` with internal tables as data sources only when SQL functionalities like joins exceed ABAP statements.
+For more details, refer to the [Internal Tables](01_Internal_Tables.md) cheat sheet.
+> - Some examples also use artifacts from the ABAP cheat sheet repository.
+To check out these examples, ensure you have imported the ABAP cheat sheet repository into your system.

 <p align="right"><a href="#top">⬆️ back to top</a></p>

 ## WHERE Conditions in ABAP SQL Statements